mlhutchins/thesis/README.md

+Source, propagation, and effects of lightning in the Earth-ionosphere system
+---

-Current draft of my PhD thesis.
+Current draft of my PhD thesis for the University of Washington Earth and Space Sciences department.

 I will be finishing in Spring 2014, chapters are added as their respective papers are published or project finished.